rchughye/tripping-octo-wight/README.md

 ===================
 http://projecteuler.net/problems

+Problems that were particularly interesting to me:

-Problem 11 was interesting for matrix representation of numbers
+Problem 11: matrix representation of numbers

-Problem 12 was interesting for requiring efficiency improvements to get a reasonable runtime from the naive implementation
+Problem 12: requiring efficiency improvements to get a reasonable runtime from the naive implementation

+Problem 17: date and string parsing

 All solutions and commented thought processes within the code are my own work